 In November 2022, we submitted a protocol for our second clinical study in NS patients under our currently open IND and we were cleared by the FDA to initiate testing in NS patients in December 2022.
 This study originally was designed to be conducted in ten adult NS patients who are currently receiving, and will continue to do so throughout the study, off-label systemic therapy, primarily systemic biologic therapy.
-This is an open-label study with no placebo control and is being conducted at the same clinical sites as our other ongoing study.
+This is an open-label study with no placebo control and is being conducted at the same clinical sites as ongoing double-blinded study.

 On October 24, 2023, we released positive initial clinical results obtained from the first six evaluable subjects in our open-label study.
 Upon completion of dosing, five of the six patients reported that their pruritis or itch was either absent or negligible.
 In addition, according to the IGA assessment, three of the six subjects demonstrated positive improvement in skin appearance on completion of the study while the other three subjects demonstrated improvements in skin appearance at various points throughout the study, though not necessarily on completion of the study.
-In addition, all six subjects reported a favorable impression of QRX003 across a number of key metrics.
+In addition, all six subjects reported a favorable impression of QRX003 across a number of key metrics

 As a result of this positive initial data and the absence of any safety concerns from both studies, on November 8, 2023 we submitted a number of protocol amendments to the FDA, under our open IND, with a view to optimizing both studies and potentially leading to even better clinical outcomes and a more rapid regulatory approval.
 These protocol amendments included eliminating the lower dose from the double-blinded study, modifying the dosing frequency from once-daily to twice-daily and increasing the number of subjects from 18 to 30.
 For the open-label study, the number of subjects was increased from 10 to 20 and dosing was modified from once-daily to twice-daily.
-On December 13, 2023, we announced that we were cleared by the FDA to implement these protocol amendments
+On December 13, 2023, we announced that we were cleared by the FDA to implement these protocol amendments.
+We submitted a further protocol amendment to the FDA in February 2024 requesting approval to reduce the age of eligibility for enrollment into both of clinical to fourteen years and older from eighteen years and older.
+On March 4, 2024, we announced that clearance had been received to implement this protocol amendment also.

-In March 2022, we submitted a briefing document to the EMA seeking guidance regarding the clinical and regulatory development of QRX003 for the European Union ("EU"), to which we received comprehensive and constructive feedback.
+In March 2022, we submitted a briefing document to the European Medicines Agency ("EMA") seeking guidance regarding the clinical and regulatory development of QRX003 for the European Union ("EU"), to which we received comprehensive and constructive feedback.
 We also intend to apply for Orphan Drug status in the U.S. and Europe as well as Rare Pediatric Disease designation in the U.S. for QRX003.